 - Polo Shirts Maroon, black, or gray polo with the embroidered school emblem - Pants/Shorts Tan or black khaki with the letters 'HPS' embroidered above the back pocket (should fit appropriately).
 Shorts should be no shorter than 2" above the knee and should not be form-fitting. - Skirts Khaki or maroon plaid skirt (no shorter than 2" above the knee).
 Leggings are only approved to be worn underneath the uniform skirt and should be in solid matching colors that coordinate with the uniform.
-Leggings should never be worn independently of the uniform skirt. - Blazer Maroon with school embroidered emblem on the chest pocket. - Required attire for Middle School & Upper School students only; worn every Monday beginning after the Labor Day Holiday and for special assemblies and other occasions. - Must be sized and purchased exclusively through Educational Apparel. - o A white dress-shirt and a black tie (ie. necktie, bow tie, or crisscross bow tie) should be worn with the blazer. - o Standard uniform pants/skirt and approved uniform shoes (or dress shoes) should be worn. - Students are only permitted to remove the blazer during instructional class time and while they are eating during assigned lunch periods. - Note: There are times when blazers are on back-order and communication from Educational Apparel will be made to the school.
-Students are required to wear all other components of the uniform for the assigned day (ie. white dress-shirt, black tie.) - Belts Optional solid black or brown leather only
+Leggings should never be worn independently of the uniform skirt. - Blazer Maroon with school embroidered emblem on the chest pocket. - Required attire for Middle School & Upper School students only; worn every Monday beginning after the Labor Day Holiday and for special assemblies and other occasions. - Must be sized and purchased exclusively through Educational Apparel. - o A white dress-shirt and a black tie (ie. necktie, bow tie, or crisscross bow tie) should be worn with the blazer.

-- Shoes non-marking tennis shoes laced appropriately; any colors are approved. - o Sandals, flip-flops, and/or open-toe shoes are not permitted to be worn with the school uniform. - Socks must be worn in solid matching colors that coordinate with the uniform. - T-Shirts Only white, crew-neck undershirts are permitted under the uniform polo shirt.
-No other colors are permitted. - Hair Hair shall be feminine, modest, neat, clean, and well groomed. - o Hair should not obstruct the student's vision. - Hair ornaments should be conservative in size and be in uniform colors only. - o Hats of any kind, bandanas, "do-rags", and combs should not be worn on or in the hair. - Hair coloring shall not be dramatically different from that occurring in nature (ie. colors such as pink, green, purple, etc. are not approved.) - Shaved heads or partly shaved heads are not acceptable. - o Afros must be combed out and neatly styled; should not extend more than two inches in length. - Outerwear Gray or black full-zip fleece jacket, maroon blazer with the embroidered school emblem, the gray quarter-zip pull-over with the school emblem, and the "Prep" crew-neck sweatshirt are all approved to be worn during the school day. - o Students must wear a polo shirt under all outwear items, with the exception of the uniform blazer. - Students are not permitted to wear coats, jackets, sweaters that are not uniform approved during the school day.
+- Standard uniform pants/skirt and approved uniform shoes (or dress shoes) should be worn. - Students are only permitted to remove the blazer during instructional class time and while they are eating during assigned lunch periods. - Note: There are times when blazers are on back-order and communication from Educational Apparel will be made to the school.
+Students are required to wear all other components of the uniform for the assigned day (ie. white dress-shirt, black tie.) - Belts Optional solid black or brown leather only - Shoes non-marking tennis shoes laced appropriately; any colors are approved. - Sandals, flip-flops/slides, Crocs, slippers or "house shoes" and/or open-toe shoes are not permitted to be worn with the school uniform. - Socks must be worn in solid matching colors that coordinate with the uniform. - T-Shirts Only solid color crewneck undershirts are permitted to be worn under the uniform polo shirt and should appropriately correspond to the uniform colors. - Hair Hair shall be feminine, modest, neat, clean, and well groomed. - Hair should not obstruct the student's vision. - Hair ornaments should be conservative in size and be in uniform colors only. - Hats of any kind, bonnets, bandanas, "do-rags", and combs should not be worn on or in the hair. - Hair coloring shall not be dramatically different from that occurring in nature (ie. colors such as pink, green, purple, etc. are not approved.) - Shaved heads or partly shaved heads are not acceptable. - Outerwear Gray or black full-zip fleece jacket, maroon blazer with the embroidered school emblem, the gray quarter-zip pull-over with the school emblem, and the "Prep" crew-neck sweatshirt are all approved to be worn during the school day. - Students must wear a polo shirt under all outwear items, with the exception of the uniform blazer. - Students are not permitted to wear coats, jackets, sweaters that are not uniform approved during the school day.
 Outerwear items should not be wrapped around the neck or waist and should not be hand carried or transported during the school day.
-Non-approved items should be stored in a locker or a book-bag. - Jewelry Females are only permitted to wear up to three earrings in each ear at one time. - No facial piercings are permitted.
+Non-approved items should be stored in a locker or a book-bag. - Jewelry & Accessories - Females are permitted to wear jewelry (ie. earrings, rings, bracelets) with their uniforms, but are not permitted to have any facial piercings. - Students are not permitted to wear sunglasses during the school day.